Private Gynecology Surgery: Calgary, AB

 Can I pay privately for gynecology surgery in Alberta?

-It depends on the procedure and setting.
-For purely elective, non-essential surgeries (such as cosmetic and ophthalmology), Albertans can pay out of pocket for surgery within Alberta.
+It depends on the procedure and surgeon's status.
+For purely elective, non-essential surgeries Albertans can pay out of pocket for surgery within Alberta.

-But for essential gynecologic surgeries (e.g. hysterectomy, endometriosis excision, fibroid removal, prolapse repair, etc.), the answer is generally no. That is why most Albertans who seek private gynecologic surgery go out-of-province.
+But for essential gynecologic surgeries (e.g. hysterectomy, endometriosis excision, fibroid removal, prolapse repair, etc.), the answer is generally no. That is why some Albertans who seek private gynecologic surgery choose to go out-of-province.

 Can I see a private gynecology surgeon without a referral?